Klump-Inc/flutter_plugin/README.md

 ## Flow Summary

-1. Collect user's card details, email and phone number.
+1. Collect Klump checkout data.

-2. Initialize the klump_checkoutPlugin by creating an object of the klump_checkoutPlugin class with two named parameters passed to the constructor.
+2. Initialize the `KlumpPlugin` by creating an object of the klumpPlugin class with a named parameters passed to the constructor.
-	- The first argument is the public key of the merchant
-	- The second argument is the secret key of the merchant.
+	- The named paramater is the public key of the merchant.
-	- Both public and secret keys are provided by klump_checkout to the merchants.
-	-  Prompts backend to initialize transactions by calling the `initialPayment` method.
-	- klump_checkout's backend returns a `payment slug` which is returned when `Initiate Payment` endpoint is called
-	- App provides the `payment slug` and card details to our SDK's using the `pay` and `verifyCardNumber` methods
+	- Call the `checkout` method with the context and data named paramaters  to render the Klump checkout webview.

-3. Once request is successful,  `ThirdPartyPaymentResponse` is return.
+3. Once request is successful,  `KlumpCheckoutResponse` is return.

 ## Installation
 - To start using this package, simply add the following to project `pubspec.yaml`

 ```
-  flutter_klump_checkout: <lastes-version>
+  klump_checkout: <lastes-version>
 ```

 ## Usage